Kiribati: Colonial era

-In 1886, an Anglo-German agreement partitioned the "unclaimed" central Pacific, leaving Nauru in the German sphere of influence, while Banaba (known to Europeans as Ocean Island) and the future GEIC wound up in the British sphere of influence.
+In 1886, an Anglo-German agreement partitioned the "unclaimed" central Pacific, leaving Nauru in the German sphere of influence and Banaba (formerly Ocean Island) and the future GEIC in the British sphere of influence.
 In 1892, local Gilbertese authorities (an uea, a chief from the Northern Gilbert Group, and atun te boti or head of clan) on each of the Gilbert Islands agreed to Captain Edward Davis commanding HMS Royalist of the Royal Navy declaring them part of a British protectorate, along with the nearby Ellice Islands.
 They were administered by a resident commissioner based first on Makin Islands (1893–95), then in Betio, Tarawa (1896–1908) and Banaba (1908–1942), protectorate who was under the Western Pacific High Commission (WPHC) based in Fiji.
 Banaba was added to the protectorate in 1900, because of the phosphate rock of its soil (discovered in 1900).
 This discovery and the mining provided a significant amount of revenue, in the form of taxes and duties, to the WPHC.

 The conduct of William Telfer Campbell, the second resident commissioner of the Gilberts and Ellice Islands of 1896 to 1908, was criticised as to his legislative, judicial and administrative management (including allegations of forced labour exacted from islanders) and became the subject of the 1909 report by Arthur Mahaffy.
 In 1913, an anonymous correspondent to The New Age newspaper described the maladministration of W. Telfer Campbell and challenged the impartiality of Arthur Mahaffy, because he was a former colonial official in the Gilberts.
 The anonymous correspondent also criticised the operations of the Pacific Phosphate Company on Banaba.